defneycoban/mit-ibm-llmTraining/README.md

 - **AP History:** The model supports a wide range of questions related to AP History, providing targeted hints based on historical context and principles.

 - **AP Biology:** For questions in AP Biology, the model offers guidance by analyzing biological concepts and principles.

+- **NEW: Algebraic Equation** : Simple questions such as solve for x, y and evaluating an equation when the variable is a certain value.

 ## Getting Started